Clinical Trial Simulation

 How you can use the Archimedes Model

-With ARCHeS, researchers can examine treatments and outcomes related to the following conditions: chronic obstructive pulmonary disease, congestive heart failure, coronary artery disease, diabetes and its complications, dyslipidemia, hypertension, metabolic syndrome, obesity, smoking, and stroke.
+ARCHeS.
+ARCHeS is a web-based analytics and visualization tool that can run unlimited treatment and outcomes simulations for the following conditions: chronic obstructive pulmonary disease, congestive heart failure, coronary artery disease, diabetes and its complications, dyslipidemia, hypertension, metabolic syndrome, obesity, smoking, and stroke.

-ARCHeS can also be used to explore the impact of new or hypothetical treatments, for example by drawing on Phase 2 research results, specifying biomarker effects, and/or focusing on specific health outcomes.
+ARCHeS can also be used to model the impact of new or hypothetical treatments, either by drawing from results of Phase 2 clinical trials or by specifying treatment effects on biomarkers and/or health outcomes.
+More...

 Webinar and Case Studies

-See how the Archimedes Model is used to simulate clinical trials: register now for immediate access to our archived webinar and case studies.
+See how the Model is used for trial simulation: register for immediate access to our archived webinar and case studies.